 “These lorries are part of a business and shouldn’t have to sit around waiting for a half restriction which will interfere with both their business & their tachograph which could make delivery of their load difficult and the add-on effects would be huge.
 Teach the children (and some of the parents!) how to walk on a road without pavements & not wander down the middle like they own the road and the lorries wouldn’t be a problem.”

-Moniaive Initiative fully appreciates the importance of the forestry industry to the local economy, and will be mindful of this when negotiating an agreement to improve local safety and lessen the impact of that industry on our community.
+Moniaive Initiative fully appreciates the importance of the forestry industry to the local economy, and have been mindful of this when negotiating an agreement to improve local safety and lessen the impact of that industry on our community.